What is Applied Kinesiology?

 uses your own body mechanics to identify the precise location of the imbalance and the most effective treatment for your individual

 needs.
-In turn you will see results much faster, sometimes immediately, requiring less visits than a typical chiropractor to provide
+In turn you will see results much faster, sometimes immediately.

 What is a Manual Muscle Test?